Transactions

 , the returned ID will be the ID that StatelyDB chose for that field.
 Otherwise, Put won’t return anything.

-You can use this returned ID in subsequent Puts to build heirarchies of items that reference each other.
+You can use this returned ID in subsequent Puts to build hierarchies of items that reference each other.
 For example you might Put a Customer (returning a new Customer ID), and then use that Customer ID to Put an Address.

 You also can’t Get any of the items you’ve Put, until the transaction is committed.
 That’s because those items haven’t actually been created yet - they all get created together when the transaction commits.